 Thank you for visiting the Translating Women site.
 I’m Helen, and I write most of the content here.
-I work in the Department of Modern Languages and Cultures at the University of Exeter, but this blog is a more informal space that represents the public-facing side of my research project into the UK independent publishing industry and the translated literature market.
+I work in the Department of Modern Languages and Cultures at the University of Exeter (and you can view my professional pages here), but this blog is a more informal space that represents the public-facing side of my research project into the UK independent publishing industry and the translated literature market.
 Twenty years of research have been leading towards this: in 1999 I studied for a Masters in Literary Translation, which led to a PhD, during which my focus shifted from translation to literary analysis.
 I worked in the field of contemporary women’s writing for fifteen years, but always with an interest in translation in both my research and my teaching.
 This was fuelled by – and developed with – Richard Mansell, a brilliant academic specialising in translation history, who I had the great fortune to marry in 2011 and whose passion for his subject re-ignited my own interest in translation as a discipline.
 In 2016 my path came back to translation more fully, and the people I have worked with and met along the way have been instrumental in shaping this project, which brings together almost everything I love: reading and talking about books, language and translation, women’s writing and women’s rights… it’s the first time that I have worked on something irrespective of the source language, and has opened up to me a wealth of literature from around the world that I very much enjoy sharing in my regular reviews and opinion posts.
 You can find out all about the project here, and sign up on the sidebar for blog posts to come directly to your inbox.
 In the meantime, read on below to find out about my life in books, or visit my (sorely in need of updating) virtual bookshelf for women in translation recommendations.

 Reading for life